2021 National Student Survey (NSS)

-Thank you to all our students who took the time to complete this year's survey.
-Your feedback and comments help the University keep what's good and make improvements for the future generation of students.
+- The results are taken very seriously and your feedback and comments help the University keep what's good about your course and make improvements for the future generation of students.

 - improvements to assessment and feedback